bsolomon1124/misc/azure/azure_notes.md

 - Multiple VMs can link to the same DDoS Protection plan

 **Network Security Groups (NSGs)**: restrict communication between virtual machines by source and destination IP address, port, and protocol.

+What is the difference between an NSG and Firewall?

+> Use Azure Firewall to restrict network traffic _across subscriptions_.
+Use an NSG to allow inbound traffic to a single VM from specific IPs.
+(You associate an NSG with a subnet, which is part of a VNet, and in turn VMs are attached to a VNet.)

 **Azure ExpressRoute**: provides a dedicated, private connection between your private network and Azure.